angular/angular/modules/angular2/docs/core/02_directives.md

 There are five kinds of visibilities:

-* (no annotation): Inject a directives only if it is on the current element.
+* (no annotation): Inject dependant directives only if they are on the current element.
 * `@ancestor`: Inject a directive if it is at any element above the current element.
 * `@parent`: Inject a directive which is direct parent of the current element.
 * `@child`: Inject a list of direct children which match a given type.
 (Used with `Query`)